 Named after St Anne, mother of the Virgin Mary, Santana is a village of hedgerows and flowers on the north coast of Madeira Island.

-Complete with waterfalls, cobble-stoned streets, lush green meadows and plunging ravines, it is without doubt one of the prettiest villages in Europe.
+Complete with waterfalls, cobble-stoned streets, lush green meadows and plunging ravines, it is without doubt one of the prettiest villages in Portugal.

 With their iconic thatched roofs protected with straw and wood-panelled interiors, the famous triangular-shaped houses of Santana are a must-see attraction in Madeira.
 They were mainly rural homes used by local farmers during the settlement of the island.
 More than 100 hundred of them still exist thanks to a tourism initiative to reward the best-kept house in the town.
 Some open their doors to visitors who are always surprised by the amount of available space inside.